What is Functional Medicine?

 I want to know your story.

-I approach each case with a thorough history taking, an examination of past treatments, an assessment of lifestyle factors, and a review of functional lab data.
-This is the basis for identifying the underlying causes of gut and hormone imbalances.
+This is the basis for identifying the underlying causes of chronic symptoms.
 Ultimately, my goal is to empower you with lifelong resiliency and an innate ability to heal.

 Transform with Rise